No ratings yet

 Homemade Sweet Butter with Edible Flowers

 Baking and cooking mishaps are one of the best ways to get creative in the kitchen.
 Case in point: when you overwhip cream, don’t despair—make butter!
-Sometimes a failure is actually just a happy accident and this accident resulted in gorgeous sweet butter.
+Sometimes a failure is actually just a happy accident and this accident resulted in gorgeous sweet butter that I covered in edible flowers.

 While making Chantilly cream for my Victoria sponge cake in season 3, episode 1 of Zoë Bakes, I accidentally overwhipped it and once you do that, there’s no way to go back.
 So I decided to add some homemade sweet butter to my patio party spread!
 Adding edible flowers (which I always keep on hand this time of year) and a pinch of sea salt made this the perfect pairing with slices of fresh baguette and Serious Jam when my neighbors came over.
 I hope you’ll give this recipe a try!